Liver Team

 Ward Manager

-Crue began his nursing career on an acute medical ward specialising in rheumatology.
-He then spent a number of years working on a surgical ward specialising in conditions of the liver, gallbladder and pancreas and was promoted to deputy manager in 2019.
-Following this he gained experience in the higher dependency unit for a year.
-Since July 2021 he has been in his current role as manager of our ward.
+Carly began her nursing career on F21 surgical ward specialising in Gastroenterology.
+She then spent a number of years working within Endoscopy and following this completed research completing a Human Factors project within the Infection control department.
+Since July 2023 he has been in his current role as manager of our ward.

 Linda Jamera